 Over 60s blog articles by 60+Club | Island Breeze Resort

-Blog articles for the over 50s
+Blog articles for those 50 years young and over

 Published by 60+Club

 Our blogs are provided by our partners at the 60+Club, who specialise in identifying and publishing newsletters, insights and studies tailored to those aged over 60 years.
 60+Club also have a bestselling eBook 9 Proven Ways to Improve Your Health & Well-Being for Over 60s.

 For a full range of blog articles and eBooks for those 60 years and over, visit the 60+Club website at www.60plusclub.com.au.

 16 handy iPhone tricks for the Baby Boomer generation

 Functions on a mobile phone have changed dramatically over the last decade.
 And with so many new devices being released each year it's hard to keep up with all of the features, functions and settings available.
 Our latest blog will show you some handy tricks that are available on most iPhones, in particular, features that the Baby Boomer generation may find helpful in every day use.